top of page

 SIGN-IN/OUT PROCEDURE

-There will be a sign-in and out form at the welcome center at the front of the building as you enter.
-Anytime a participant enters or leaves the Life House Youth Center they are required to sign in and sign out at the welcome center.
+There will be a sign-in and out form at the welcome center at the front of the building where you enter.
+Anytime a participant enters or leaves LHYC they are required to sign in and sign out at the welcome center.
 Once the student leaves for the day they are not permitted back till the next day.
 The Date and Time of when the participant enters and leaves is then recorded.

 RESTROOM USE

-_ Any Participant caught vandalizing or using the restrooms in any manner different from its intended purpose, may lead to suspension, expulsion or removal from the youth center.
+All restroom use rules are posted.
+Any Participant caught vandalizing or using the restrooms in any manner different from its intended purpose, may lead to suspension, expulsion or removal from the youth center.

 KITCHEN USE

-_ Kitchen is off limits unless supervised by Life House Youth Center Staff.
+• Participants must ask permission to be in the kitchen.
+Kitchen is off limits unless supervised by Life House Youth Center Staff.
 Food and drink are not allowed in any of the rooms besides the dining hall/multipurpose room.

-_ Participants are responsible for cleaning, storing or disposing of their utensils.
+• Participants are responsible for cleaning, storing or disposing of their utensils.

-_ Participants are responsible for their cleanup after Kitchen use.
+• Participants are responsible for their cleanup after Kitchen use.

 COMPUTER USE

-_ Close all programs when finished
+• Close all programs when finished.

-_ Always ask a staff member for assistance if you come across something you do not know how to do
+• Always ask a staff member for assistance if you come across something you do not know how to do.

-Failure to abide by these rules may lead to the suspension or removal from the youth center.
+• Failure to abide by these rules may lead to the suspension or removal from the youth center.

 • In order to protect the staff, volunteers, mentors and program participants, at no time will a staff member, volunteer or mentor be alone with a single child where they cannot be observed by others.